d8corp/innet-dom/README.md

 }
 ```

-You can put `children` inside component body.
+You can pass `children` as content inside the component.

 Modify `app.tsx`
 ```typescript jsx